Candidates for Rhinoplasty

 What to Expect After Rhinoplasty

-Most patients are presentable in a social setting after approximately 1 to 2 weeks after the procedure.
-However, it can take several months for the majority of swelling to resolve.
-It can take a full year for the final results, however the nose may continue to slightly change even beyond that time.
+Most patients find they are presentable in social settings 1 to 2 weeks after the procedure.
+However, it is important to note that while much of the swelling subsides within the first few months, it can take up to a full year to see the fuller results.
+The nose may continue to undergo subtle changes even beyond that time.

 Rhinoplasty faq

-Instead of the traditional packing, I use soft silicone tubes so that you can breath through your nose.
+Instead of the traditional packing, Dr. Foulad uses soft silicone tubes so that you can breathe through your nose.
 The tubes are typically removed 3 to 7 days after the procedure.

 Associated Articles & Videos